Getting Started with KW47-LOC

 NXP's IoT Toolbox is a versatile mobile application designed to support wireless connectivity demonstrations and testing.
 It provides an intuitive interface to interact with the NXP development platform.
 You will need this app to continue with the next sections of this Getting Started guide.

-Get started by installing the interactive IoT Toolbox on your smartphone:
+Get started by installing the interactive IoT Toolbox from one of the following platforms onto your smartphone:

 IoT Toolbox Icon